Medical Disclaimer

 When Should I Take Xanax?

-It is advised that patients take Xanax exactly as directed by their physician in order to reduce the possibility of negative effects.
+Patients should strictly follow their physician’s instructions when taking Xanax to minimise potential side effects.
 Depending on the demands and symptoms of each person, the intake time and frequency may vary.
 Generally speaking, dosages for Xanax should be spread out evenly throughout the day and should not exceed three times a day.
 To keep Xanax levels in the body constant, it is advised to take the medicine at the same time every day.

 Comparing the Doses of Xanax for Panic Attacks and Anxiety